Ragtime

 Gettin’ Ready Rag

-Coalhouse Walker Jr., Ensemble
+Coalhouse Walker Jr. and Ensemble

 Henry Ford

-Henry Ford, Coalhouse Walker Jr., Ensemble
+Henry Ford, Coalhouse Walker Jr., and Ensemble

-Scene 6
+• Scene 6 •

 Railroad station, New Rochelle